whitequark/cylinder/doc/DESIGN.md

 The blockserver provides a persistent value store.
 That is, it allows to store opaque objects of any size and retrieve them back by their digest.
 Additionally, it provides means to account for and reclaim storage space to the Stateserver.

-The block size is limited by 16M.
+The block size is limited by 10⁶ bytes.

 The blockserver protocol is based on stateless request-reply.
 On a high level, it provides the following operations: